Interested in Brussels?

-Pier A gates with a number lower than 30 are for planes with apron positions, so these gates are serviced by buses, while all other gates of pier A and B are jetties with direct access between the plane and gate area.
+Pier A gates with a number lower than 30 are for planes with apron parking positions, so these gates are serviced by buses, while all other gates of pier A and B are jetties with direct access between the plane and gate area.

-The airport offers WIFI (Telenet hot spots in 2011), but it isn't free.
+The airport offers wifi (Telenet hot spots), but this isn't free.
 In the business lounges, vouchers for free access are available at the reception.